Leadership + Committees

 In addition to volunteering, Kevin has supported Houston Safari Club with numerous sponsorships over the years for HSC’s Hunting Awards Program, HSC’s Sporting Clays Tournament, and the Gazelles’ Luncheon.

-Kevin’s love for hunting and the outdoors started early when he was 8 years old with his first whitetail buck.
-Both grandfathers, his father, and his older brother were all hunters.
-Hunting has always been a part of his life.
+Kevin’s love for hunting and the outdoors started early when he was 8 years old with his first Texas hill country whitetail buck.
 Kevin strongly supports HSC’s mission in conservation, education, and hunters’ rights.
 He is in the construction industry and owns Rummel Creek Builders and Rummel Creek Pools.
-He has been happily married to Cheryl for over 24 years and has two daughters Kayla (19) and Kendall (16).
+He has been happily married to Cheryl for over 25 years and has two daughters he is very proud of, Kayla and Kendall.

 MITZY McCORVEY